ruffrey/homesec/README.md

 	cd ../
 	grunt

 Look in the build folder and you'll have apps for mac, windows, and linux.

-Tweak settings in `Gruntfile.js` and `src/package.json`, if you like.
+Tweak settings in `Gruntfile.js` ([see here](https://github.com/mllrsohn/grunt-node-webkit-builder)) and `src/package.json` ([see here](https://github.com/rogerwang/node-webkit/wiki/Manifest-format)), if you like.

 ### License